ericposas/matter-character-gun-movement/README.md

 - create game states for menu, pause, in-game, level-transition, game end, etc. and a way to smoothly remove bodies/graphics and build next scene

 ### gameplay
+- add different death types; for instance, an explosion death that send body parts flying around
 - use boxes for cover from enemy bullets
 - possibly have the game be "arena-like" where mobs or waves of enemies spawn on each level
 - level layout could change up every 5 "levels" or so possibly
+- add walls or maybe players just die if they fall off the edge?